won5830/BIOS270-AU25/Environment/Environment.md

 ```
 And test if everything runs well (python, R, rclone, etc...)

 Create an example `python` file in your `$SCRATCH` that prints "Hello World!" and execute the file with your singularity container.
 Can you run it?
 Why do you think this is the case? *(Hint: -B flag)*
+Yes.
+If we bind (-B) the image to specific folder, we can have access to local folder even with singularity container.

 4. Writing your own `Dockerfile`